All About TOPIK Test 2023

 How to register for the TOPIK exam?

-The Embassy of the Republic of Korea operates the TOPIK test in most countries.
+The Embassy of Korea operates the TOPIK test in most countries.

-The King Sejong Institute, Korean cultural center, and other collaborated institutions also facilitate and take the applications.
+The King Sejong Institute, the Korean Cultural Center, and other collaborated institutions also facilitate and take the applications.

 In Korea, you can register online on the official website TOPIK.go.kr.
 Visit the site, choose the level and test center, and make the payment.